nodejs/node/doc/api/assert.md

 Reset calls of the call tracker.
 If a tracked function is passed as an argument, the calls will be reset for it.
-If no arguments are passed, all tracked functions will be reset
+If no arguments are passed, all tracked functions will be reset.

 ```mjs
 import assert from 'node:assert';